 Store-bought conversation hearts are cool, but you can make ’em even sweeter in your own kitchen.
-With this recipe, you can customize colors, flavors and sweet sayings for Valentine’s Day — what’s not to love?
+With this recipe, you can customize colors, flavors and sweet sayings for Valentine’s Day and make your own conversation hearts — what’s not to love?

 Homemade Conversation Hearts

 Yield: 50 to 100 hearts, depending on size

 1 packet (¼ ounces, or 2 teaspoons) unflavored gelatin

 ½ cup water

 1 tablespoon light corn syrup

 2 pounds (a typical weight for a large bag) confectioners’ sugar, plus extra for dusting your work surface

 Assorted flavoring extracts of your choice (we used clear vanilla extract)